-We have analyzed this rule under Commandant Instruction M16475.1D, which guides the Coast Guard in complying with the National Environmental Policy Act of 1969 (NEPA) (42 U.S.C.
+We have analyzed this rule under Commandant Instruction M16475.lD, which guides the Coast Guard in complying with the National Environmental Policy Act of 1969 (NEPA) (42 U.S.C.
 4321-4370f), and have concluded that there are no factors in this case that would limit the use of a categorical exclusion under section 2.B.2. of the Instruction.
-Therefore, this rule is categorically excluded, under figure 2-1, paragraph (34)(g), of the Instruction, from further environmental documentation.
-A "Categorical Exclusion Determination" is available in the docket where indicated under ADDRESSES.
-Under figure 2-1, paragraph (34)(g), of the Instruction, an ''Environmental Analysis Check List'' and a "Categorical Exclusion Determination" are not required for this rule.
+Therefore, of this rule is categorically excluded, under figure 2-1, paragraph (34)(g), of the Instruction from further environmental documentation.
+Under figure 2-1, paragraph (34)(g), of the Instruction, an "Environmental Analysis Check List" and a "Categorical Exclusion Determination" are not required for this rule.